Who Inherits Your Investment Portfolio If You Leave No Will?

 Glad you asked!
 Let's dive into a general overview so you walk away with a better understanding of the process.
 The short answer: It depends.
 Before we get into the specifics, we need to talk about something called "intestate succession".

-If You Don't Leave a Will When You Die, Your Assets May Be Subject to the Laws of intestate Succession
+Your Assets May Be Subject to the Laws of Intestate Succession

 - If the person who passed away (the "decedent") has no children, the spouse inherits 100% of the estate.